Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-Over the last two decades, major experimental efforts have been devoted to measuring the nuclear EOS with HIC experiments performed at relativistic incident energies~\cite{Dani02Esymm,Fuchs:2005yn,Zhang:2020dvn}.
+Over the last two decades, major experimental efforts have been devoted to measuring the nuclear EOS with HIC experiments performed at relativistic incident energies\cite{Dani02Esymm,Fuchs:2005yn,Zhang:2020dvn}.
 These collisions of atomic nuclei form a hot, dense fireball of hadronic matter in the overlapping region, which expands in time and reaches the surrounding detectors as baryons and mesons.
 The phase-space distribution of particles flowing from the fireball during the expansion phase is strongly dictated by the compression achieved in the colliding region and is, therefore, sensitive to the EOS of the hot and dense nuclear matter created in the collision.
+Important progress has been made recently in modelling intermediate-energy HICs but theoretical uncertainties still remain\cite{An:2021wof,Colonna:2021xuh}.
+In the present analysis, results obtained with different models are found to be compatible within their quoted errors.

 The so-called elliptic flow ($v_2$) of emerging particles is the main observable, which has been used to experimentally constrain symmetric nuclear matter at supranuclear densities with HICs.
-It is described by the second moment of the Fourier expansion of the distribution of azimuthal angle $\Phi$ of the emitted particles with respect to that of the reaction plane $\Phi_{\rm RP}$,
+It is described by the second moment of the Fourier expansion of the distribution of the azimuthal angle $\Phi$ of the emitted particles with respect to that of the reaction plane $\Phi_{\rm RP}$